Crisscrossed Captions: Extended Intramodal and Intermodal Semantic Similarity Judgments for MS-COCO: Dataset Collection

-We use $S^C$ to select \textit{image} pairs and $S^V$ for caption pairs.
-Because of the cross-modal semantic gap and \textit{diversity and size} of the underlying data, these pairs exhibit a wide range of similarity.
-Selecting the five most similar items (according to model-based $S^V$ and $S^C$) thus produces good representation of varying amounts of similarity as judged by people.\footnote{Other strategies selected mostly dissimilar pairs.} Note since the $S^V$ matrix is only a similarity measure between co-caption sets, one caption is randomly chosen from each caption set.
-To further increase diversity, only one caption pair is chosen from each selected co-caption pair.
+We use $S^C$ to select \textit{image} pairs and $S^I$ for \textit{caption} pairs.
+Because of the cross-modal semantic gap, diversity and size of the underlying data, these pairs exhibit a wide range of similarity.
+Selecting the five most similar items (according to model-based $S^V$ and $S^C$) thus produces good representation of varying amounts of similarity as judged by people.
+Because $S^V$ covers co-caption groups, one caption is randomly chosen from each group to produce a caption pair for rating.

-The candidate pairs are referred to as $C2C$ and $V2V$.
-All $V2V$ pairs are selected with the above \textit{other-modality} method.
+Caption-caption and image-image candidates are referred to as $C2C$ and $I2I$, respectively. $I2I$ pairs are selected with the above \textit{other-modality} method.
 For $C2C$ pairs, we sample half the pairs using the other-modality method and half from within co-captions.
 The latter introduces (mostly) positive associations between caption pairs describing the same image.
-This gives an approximately balanced set of annotations between caption pairs describing same and different images.
+This gives a balanced set of caption pairs describing same and different images.

-Pairs in $C2C$ and $V2V$ are scored by in-house raters using a continuous scale between 0 and 5.
-We adopt the widely used Semantic Textual Similarity (STS) \cite{cer-etal-2017-semeval} for text pairs and extend it to images to define Semantic Image Similarity (SIS, Table \ref{sts_sis_rating_criteria}).
+Pairs in $C2C$ and $I2I$ are scored by in-house raters using a continuous scale between 0 and 5.
+We adopt the widely used Semantic Textual Similarity (STS) \cite{cer-etal-2017-semeval} for text pairs and extend it to images to define Semantic Image Similarity (SIS).
 To recognize that this is a graded (rather than discrete) judgment, we encouraged raters to select scores like \textit{1.3} and obtain the final score for a pair as the average of five individual ratings.